Chili’s Southwest Chicken Soup

 How to Make Chili’s Southwest Chicken Soup

 1. Season chicken breast with salt.
-Cook the chicken breast with oil in a large pot over medium heat for about 6 to 7 minutes on each side, until fully cooked.
+Cook the chicken breast with oil in a large pot over medium heat for 6 to 7 minutes on each side until fully cooked.

-2. Remove chicken from the pot and when cool to the touch, shred the chicken.
+2. Remove the chicken from the pot, and shred the chicken when cool to the touch.

-3. Place one tablespoon of vegetable oil to the same pot where the chicken was cooked.
+3. Place one tablespoon of vegetable oil in the same pot where the chicken was cooked.

 4. Sauté garlic and onion until the onion is translucent.